Skip to content

 Postpartum healing and care

-New parents can become obsessed with caring for their baby and forget to care for themselves.
+New parents can become so focused on caring for their baby that they forget to care for themselves.
 Sleep deprivation and lack of support can make finding time for self-care even more challenging.
-Eating properly, staying hydrated and moving your body in a safe way will allow you to be at your best – for you AND your baby.
+Eating properly, staying hydrated, and moving your body in a safe way will allow you to be at your best—for both you and your baby.

-How you will be getting to and from well-baby appointments, who will be making meals, waking up for night feedings, and so on, are things to plan for.
+How you will get to and from well-baby appointments, who will make meals, who will wake up for night feedings, and other logistical details are things to plan for.
 Having a plan in place makes the transition into parenthood a little easier.

-Your general practitioner will see you for a 6-week postpartum check-up to ensure your body is healing properly after giving birth, but further care during the post-partum period can be beneficial.
+Your general practitioner will see you for a 6-week postpartum check-up to ensure your body is healing properly after giving birth, but additional care during the postpartum period can be beneficial.
 Some services that could be helpful to new parents include a doula, pelvic floor physiotherapy, and mental health support if you’re not feeling like yourself.

 Expectation vs Reality

 Babies are unpredictable!
-Having a plan is great but be flexible and ready for change. –Be aware of what hopes and aspirations you might have for your new life with baby and take some time to think about what it would be like with a different outcome or two.
-Becoming pregnant could take longer than expected, you might have been hoping to have an epidural but discover it isn’t an option for you, or the childcare you had lined up is no longer available.
-These are a few examples of unforeseen circumstances that would benefit from having a plan B.
+Having a plan is great, but be flexible and ready for change.
+Be aware of the hopes and aspirations you might have for your new life with your baby, and take some time to think about what it might be like if things don’t go as expected.
+For example, becoming pregnant might take longer than anticipated, you might have hoped for an epidural but discover it’s not an option, or the childcare you had lined up might no longer be available.
+These are just a few examples of unforeseen circumstances that would benefit from having a plan B.

 Boundaries with family and friends

-It can be difficult to imagine what these boundaries might look like for you without yet experiencing parenthood, but talking with other parents about their experience can be insightful.
-Think about who you want to be present at the birth, if and when you’d like visitors, who the visitors will be, and how you’ll respond to well-meaning friends and family who give unsolicited parenting advice.
+It can be difficult to imagine what these boundaries might look like for you without yet experiencing parenthood, but talking to other parents about their experiences can be insightful.
+Think about who you want to be present at the birth, when (and if) you’d like visitors, who the visitors will be, and how you’ll respond to well-meaning friends and family who give unsolicited parenting advice.

 Childcare

 Explore what parental leave options are available for both parents, if applicable.
-Having childcare options, leave or work-from-home accommodations in place before baby arrives can help you feel more comfortable.
+Having childcare options, leave, or work-from-home accommodations in place before the baby arrives can help you feel more comfortable.
 It will also give you a sense of what future childcare options and decisions may look like down the line.
-If you will require childcare, get on a waitlist early and schedule centre visits as daycare centers can be difficult to get into.
+If you will need childcare, get on waitlists early and schedule visits to daycare centers, as they can be difficult to get into.

 Written by Embark